 Each year thousands of students in the following school districts benefit from programs funded through our education grants.

 Hands-on learning makes a difference.
-We currently offer the following:
+We currently offer the following for students who live or go to school in our service area:

 Leaburg Dam Tour: Students are fascinated to learn how we make electricity from falling water.
 This tour is a favorite field trip for many local schools.
 Many classrooms combine the trip with a visit to the Leaburg Fish Hatchery next door and stay for a picnic lunch in Lloyd Knox Park.
 The tour takes 60 - 90 minutes and is perfect for elementary and middle school classes.
 Leaburg Dam is about 20 miles east of Springfield, so allow plenty of travel time.Request tour